Top tips for hiring and firing in a growing business

 In a small business, even a single fire can have a significant impact on the rest of the people.
 Tongues start wagging and everyone starts to get a bit fearful for their own security.
 Open communication is key.
 Continue with regular and honest performance reviews.
 And keep up those informal corridor conversations.

-Put the right recruitment strategy in place
+Put the right staff recruitment strategy in place

 For a scaling up SME, the biggest danger of a bad hire is that they become time consuming to deal with.
 Ensure that there is a probation period and don’t be afraid to use it if you are not 100 percent sure.

 To recruit better, a scaling up SME needs to adopt a robust recruitment process.
-Create a job description and a person specification for the role prior to starting the recruitment process.
+Create a job description and a person specification for the role prior to starting the staff recruitment process.

 Consider using psychometric testing as part of the decision making process and work with competency based interviewing techniques.